Spelt/ZXing.Delphi/README.md

 With this library you can scan with native speed without the use of linking in external libraries and avoid compatibility issues and dependencies.
 It is fast.

-Its compatible with in Delphi XE7 - 10 Rio and tested with IOS 8.x, 9.x, 10.x, 11.x, 12.x, Android, Windows 32/64 and OSX.
+Its compatible with in Delphi XE7 - 10 Sydney and tested with IOS 8.x, 9.x, 10.x, 11.x, 12.x, Android, Windows 32/64 and OSX.
 The goal of ZXing.Delphi is to make scanning barcodes effortless, painless, fast and build within your FireMonkey or native Windows (VCL or Firemonkey) applications.

 Just include the source files and add it in your existing projects and build the ZXing.Delphi source within your projects.

-### NOTE for 'Advanced test demo app' and Android with Rio.
+## Camera
-The Android camera is currently working better then ever for Rio and Android!
-Many thanks to: E. van Bilsen.
-But, because of the close nature of the sources and used lib and the lack of support for this tweak I do recommend a third party native camera for Android.
+The standard camera component is, I think too slow for Android and IOS.
+You need to find a third party product or cook your own for a smooth experience.

 ## Supported Formats